 It happens when healthy liver tissue is replaced with scar tissue.
 This stops the

 Other diseases that may lead to end-stage liver disease include:

-- Primary liver cancers.
-These are cancerous tumors that start in the liver.
+Primary liver cancers.
+These are cancer tumors that start in the liver.

 system (immune system) attacks your liver.

 If your provider thinks you may be a good candidate for a liver transplant, he or